Jenny Chapman

-Jennifer Chapman, Baroness Chapman of Darlington (born 25 September 1973) is a British politician and life peer attending shadow cabinet as a Shadow Minister of State at the Cabinet Office since 2021.
+Jennifer Chapman, Baroness Chapman of Darlington (born 25 September 1973) is a British politician and life peer who has served as Minister of State for International Development, Latin America and Caribbean since 2025.
+She previously served as Parliamentary Under-Secretary of State for Latin America and Caribbean from 2024 to 2025.
 A member of the Labour Party, she served as Member of Parliament (MP) for Darlington from 2010 to 2019.

-Born in Surrey and raised in Darlington, Chapman served as a Shadow Justice Minister from 2011 to 2016, a Shadow Education Minister in 2016 and a Shadow Brexit Minister from 2016 to 2019.
-She lost her seat in the House of Commons to the Conservative candidate at the 2019 general election.
-She chaired Keir Starmer's campaign in the 2020 Labour Party leadership election, and was appointed his political secretary and awarded a life peerage following his election.
-In 2021, Chapman moved to the opposition front bench in a new position established to shadow Lord Frost.
+Chapman was political secretary to the Leader of the Opposition, Keir Starmer, from 2020 to 2021.
+As Shadow Minister of State at the Cabinet Office from 2021 to 2023, she served as a member of the shadow cabinet.
+She was appointed Chancellor of Teesside University in 2023.

 Early life and career

-Chapman was born in September 1973 in Surrey but moved to Darlington at a young age, where she attended Hummersknott School and Queen Elizabeth Sixth Form College. before completing a BSc in psychology at Brunel University in 1996, and later took an MA in archaeology at Durham University in 2004.
+Chapman was born in September 1973 in Surrey but moved at a young age to Darlington, where she attended Hummersknott School and Queen Elizabeth Sixth Form College.
+She completed a BSc in psychology at Brunel University in 1996, and later took an MA in archaeology at Durham University in 2004.
 She had work placements attached to prison psychology departments whilst studying for her undergraduate degree.

+Career

+Councillor

 Chapman worked as constituency office manager for Darlington Labour MP Alan Milburn.
 After a career break to have children, she returned to politics at Darlington Borough Council when she was elected as borough councillor for the Cockerton West ward in 2007.